 If you’re going to have an anoscopy, you’ll need to empty your bladder and bowels before the procedure.
 Emptying your bladder and bowels will make you more comfortable during the procedure.

-If you’re having trouble, your doctor may give you a laxative or enema to help you completely empty your bowels before the anoscopy is performed.
+Your doctor may give you a laxative or enema to help you completely empty your bowels before the anoscopy is performed.

 Before the anoscope is inserted into your anus, you’ll be asked to remove your undergarments.
 Your doctor may request that you position yourself in the fetal position on a table, or bend forward over the table.

 While the anoscope is being inserted, the doctor may ask you to intensify your internal muscles and relax as you would when having a bowel movement.
 This eases the placement of the anoscope.

 Your doctor may decide to perform other procedures in conjunction with the anoscopy.

 These can include:

-- Digital rectal exam (DRE): the DRE involves placing a gloved and lubricated finger into the rectum via the anus.
+- digital rectal exam (DRE): the DRE involves placing a gloved and lubricated finger into the rectum via the anus.
 This is done to feel for irregularities inside your rectal area.

-- Biopsy: depending on the results of the other tests, your doctor may also want to take a small sample of tissue.
+- biopsy: depending on the results of the other tests, your doctor may also want to take a small sample of tissue.